hyperledger-archives/avalon/docs/workload-tutorial/README.md

-# TCF Worker Application Development Tutorial
+# Avalon Worker Application Development Tutorial

 This tutorial describes how to build a trusted workload application.
 We begin by copying template files to a new directory.